jrenaud90/TidalPy/Documentation/3 - Contribute.md

 TidalPy is an open-source project and improves with each new contribution from the community.
 If you would like to contribute, please follow these steps:
 * Find an issue or new feature you want to tackle (a good place to start is to look in the **Issues tab** for the label "Beginner").
-* Fork a new branch off of the latest version of the `Master` branch on your Github account or local machine.
+* Fork a new branch off of the latest version of the `main` branch on your Github account or local machine.
 * Work on making the code corrections that fix the issue or implement a new feature.
     * If you are implementing a new feature, please try to build test cases in the /Tests/ directory so that future bugs can be quickly squashed.
-* [Rebase](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) from the master branch (to ensure your code works with any recent changes to TidalPy since you preformed your initial fork).
+* [Rebase](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) from the main branch (to ensure your code works with any recent changes to TidalPy since you preformed your initial fork).
 * Run TidalPy's tests (see below) to ensure your changes did not negatively impact other parts of the code.
 * Assuming all tests pass, make a new [Pull Request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) at github.com/jrenaud90/TidalPy